-The Richard Jefferies Society and the White Horse Book Shop Literary Prize is awarded annually to the author of the publication considered by the judging panel to be the most outstanding nature writing published in a given calendar year.
+The Richard Jefferies Society and the White Horse Book Shop are delighted to announce that the winner of this year’s Literary Prize is Benedict Macdonald for Rebirding: Rewilding Britain and its Birds published by Pelagic .
+The prize of £1000 is awarded annually to the author of the publication considered by the judging panel to be the most outstanding nature writing published in a given calendar year.
 The winning work must reflect the heritage and spirit of Richard Jefferies’ countryside books.

 The Hidden World of the Fox by Adele Brand, (William Collins).